miku/dwstalk/README.md

     10.1016/s0002-8703(05)80031-6   10.1161/01.cir.79.4.756

 There are 1,186,958,897 rows, 10GB compressed, 57GB uncompressed - we'll need
-simple queries only, akin to a key value store, e.g. getting all value for a key or all keys for a value.
+simple queries only, akin to a key value store, e.g. getting all values for a key or all keys for a value.

 ## The most deployed database